-Obesity is an increasingly significant health issue in the UK.
-The health survey for England 2019 estimates that 28% of adults in England have obesity and a further 36% are overweight.
+Obesity is an increasingly significant health issue in the UK.168 The health survey for England 2019 estimates that 28% of adults in England have obesity and a further 36% are overweight.
 Patients with obesity are at an increased risk of heart disease, diabetes, cancer and stroke.
-Obesity can make surgery particularly challenging.
+Obesity can make surgery particularly challenging.169

-- 6.15 An operating table in the emergency area, hoists, beds, positioning aids and transfer equipment appropriate for patients with obesity should be available and staff should be trained in its use and their limitations. - 6.16 Specialist positioning equipment for the induction of anaesthesia and intubation in the patient with obesity should be available in the emergency area. - 6.17 Patients with morbid obesity who require emergency surgery should have experienced anaesthetists and surgeons available (typically, but not exclusively, at consultant level) to minimise operative time. - 6.18 Patients with morbid obesity should be considered for level 2 or 3 critical care postoperatively, including the provision of continuous positive airway pressure therapy and other respiratory support measures. - 6.19 As there are additional risks for patients with obesity, consider undertaking these procedures within daylight hours.
+- 6.15 An operating table in the emergency area, hoists, beds, positioning aids and transfer equipment appropriate for patients with obesity should be available and staff should be trained in its use and their limitations.
+95,168 - 6.16 Specialist positioning equipment for the induction of anaesthesia and intubation in the patient with obesity should be available in the emergency area.
+168 - 6.17 Patients with morbid obesity who require emergency surgery should have experienced anaesthetists and surgeons available (typically, but not exclusively, at consultant level) to minimise operative time.
+168 A surgical team familiar with emergency surgery in patients with morbid obesity and the complications associated with laparoscopic surgery should be available. - 6.18 Patients with morbid obesity should be considered for level 2 or 3 critical care postoperatively, including the provision of continuous positive airway pressure therapy and other respiratory support measures.168 - 6.19 As there are additional risks for patients with obesity, consider undertaking these procedures within daylight hours.